spaceninja/dnd-adventures/src/adventures/the-future-hates-you/part-1.md

 #### Arena contestants from across time

 Although they all use the same stat block, emphasize that the contestants vary wildly in appearance and weaponry.
 They have been plucked from a wide variety of times and cultures.
-You might describe one as wearing a barbarian’s loincloth and swinging a battleaxe, while another is wearing a formal suit and fighting with a sword cane.
+You might describe one as wearing a loincloth and swinging a battleaxe, while another is wearing a formal suit and fighting with a sword cane.

 </aside>